Hamiltonian quantization of solitons in the $\phi^4_{1+1}$ quantum field theory: The Heisenberg Commutation Relations (CCR)

+\begin{remark} Normal ordering in the solitonic representation is only applied in the transverse degrees of freedom, i.e., to \(\upphiperp,\uppiperp\), leaving alone the quantum variables describing the soliton \(Q,P\).
+This will be maintained in the solitonic Schr\"odinger representation. \end{remark} \begin{lemma} Substitute regularized versions of \eqref{cfsgext} into \eqref{fsh} and interpret the resulting expression as a bilinear form valued integral on \({\Poly(\varphi)}\times{\Poly(\varphi)}\), and take the limit in the weak topology.
+Then

-where \({h}(\omega^{}_d)\) is the Hamiltonian for a one dimensional oscillator with frequency \(\omega^{}_d\) and \({{\h}}(\omega^{}_\bullet)\) is as in \eqref{assemb}. \end{lemma} \proof This is proved in the same way as the corresponding result for the vacuum representation, \cite{MR0674511}*{Theorem 4.4}, but making use of the properties of the eigenfunction expansion given in \S\ref{eigen} in place of the Fourier transform.
+where \({h}^{}_d={h}(\omega^{}_d)\) is the Hamiltonian for a one dimensional oscillator with frequency \(\omega^{}_d\) and \(\h\) is as in \eqref{assemb}. \end{lemma} \proof This expression could be obtained in the same way as the corresponding result for the vacuum representation, \cite{MR0674511}*{Theorem 4.4}, but making use of the properties of the eigenfunction expansion given in \S\ref{eigen} in place of the Fourier transform.
+In the context of this paper it is most natural to carry out the derivation as stated, but defining the Hamiltonian by taking the limit of regularized expression defined via regularized fields, see Step two in the proof of Theorem \ref{scconv} in \S\ref{qtt} for the details.

-The operator appearing the previous Lemma is quadratic and generates a unitary evolution on the space \(L^2(\R,dQ)\otimes\mcF\) which, under the description above, can be given as
+The operator appearing the previous Lemma is quadratic and generates a unitary evolution on the space \(L^2(\R,dQ)\otimes\mfrF\) which, under the description above, can be given as